Do you know the difference between restricted, noxious and nuisance weeds?

 II.
 Noxious Weeds

-Weeds designated noxious have the ability to spread rapidly, and cause sever crop losses and economic hardship.
+Weeds designated noxious have the ability to spread rapidly, and cause severe crop losses and economic hardship.
 These weeds must be controlled to prevent further establishment, and spread.

 Common noxious weeds in Alberta include: Canada Thistle, Perennial Sow-Thistle, Scentless Chamomile, Ox-Eye Daisy, Common Tansy, Toadflax (Common/Yellow), Leafy Spurge, Purple Loosestrife